Cannabis in pregnancy

 Cannabis consumption in pregnancy is an important public health issue.
 Research has found possible or likely associations between cannabis use and a risk of adverse outcomes in respect of cognitive development, mental health, physical health, and lactation.

 Cannabis is the most commonly used controlled substance among pregnant women.
+It increases risk of fertility problems in both men and women, fetal development problems, and negative birth outcomes.

+The American College of Obstetricians and Gynecologists recommends that women avoid use of cannabis while trying to get pregnant, during pregnancy, and while breastfeeding.

 Endocannabinoid system

-The role of the endocannabinoid system (ECS) in female fertility has long been suspected and studied.
+The endocannabinoid system (ECS) has wide-ranging effects on the central and peripheral nervous systems and is deeply involved in the control of reproduction in both sexes.
+Endocannabinoid CB1 and CB2 receptors are primarily found in the brain and immune system, but are also present in the anterior pituitary gland and the oviduct and uterus of the female reproductive tract as well as other parts of the body.
+The activity of CB1 and CB2 receptors are related to problems in fertilization and implantation.

+The activation of cannabinoid receptors in sperm cells can impair sperm function, production and quality.
+Balanced endocannabinoid signaling is essential for normal spermatogenisis, while disruption of the ECS can decrease gamete quality and change the epigenesis of germ cells.
+Cannabis use is linked to fertility problems in both males and females.

 Most studies through 2013 linking development of the fetus and cannabis show effects of consumption during the gestational period, but abnormalities in the endocannabinoid system during the phase of placental development are also linked with problems in pregnancy.
 According to Sun and Dey (2012), endocannabinoid signaling plays a role in "female reproductive events, including preimplantation embryo development, oviductal embryo transport, embryo implantation, placentation, and parturition".
-Karusu et al (2011) said that a "clear correlation ... in the actual reproductive tissues of miscarrying versus healthy women has yet to be established.
-However, the adverse effects of marijuana smoke and THC on reproductive functions point to processes that are modulated by ECS.".

 Recent data indicates that endometrial expression of cannabinoid receptors in marijuana smoking mothers is higher than non-smokers.
-Keimpema and colleagues (2011) said, "Prenatal cannabis exposure can lead to growth defects during formation of the nervous system"; "[c]annabis impacts the formation and functions of neuronal circuitries by targeting cannabinoid receptors ...
-By indiscriminately prolonging the "switched-on" period of cannabinoid receptors, cannabis can hijack endocannabinoid signals to evoke molecular rearrangements, leading to the erroneous wiring of neuronal networks".
+Keimpema and colleagues (2011) said, "Prenatal cannabis exposure can lead to growth defects during formation of the nervous system"; "[c]annabis impacts the formation and functions of neuronal circuitries by targeting cannabinoid receptors".
 A report prepared for the Australian National Council on Drugs concluded cannabis and other cannabinoids are contraindicated in pregnancy as they may interact with the endocannabinoid system.